Get Up Close and Personal with Rare Golden Monkeys on a Trekking Adventure in Uganda and Rwanda

-Trekking to see golden monkeys is open the whole year, but the best time is during the drier seasons, from June to August and December to January.
-The trails are easier to navigate at this time, and spending a precious hour with the golden monkeys might be more pleasant when it isn’t raining.
+Trekking to see golden monkeys is possible throughout the year, but the best time to go is during the drier seasons, from June to August and December to January.
+The trails are easier to navigate during these months, and spending time with the golden monkeys is more enjoyable when it’s not raining.

-However, the dry seasons are also peak in Uganda and Rwanda, which means most descent lodges are fully booked.
-Even though it’s not difficult to get the golden monkey permit during the peak season, we highly recommend booking your accommodation in advance, especially between June to September.
+However, it’s important to note that the dry seasons in Uganda and Rwanda are also peak seasons for tourism, which means that most desirable lodges are fully booked.
+While obtaining a golden monkey permit during this time is relatively easy, we highly recommend booking your accommodation in advance, particularly between June and September.